Saudi Arabian Airlines Logo

 In the 1980s, the company expanded into other areas, including catering and commerce.
 Saudi Airlines Catering took over the “ground” business.

-Letters stayed English but got features similar to Arabic script, stressing the Middle East region where the company did business.
+The letters stayed English but were given features similar to Arabic script, stressing the Middle East region where the company did business.

 The visual element of the emblem remained unchanged.